 Some resources are more general in nature, while others are more specific.
-For example, the Endocrine Society offers a website with general information on endocrinology fellowship training, while the Association of Program Directors in Endocrinology, Diabetes and Metabolism provides a more specific look at the program requirements and application process.
+For example, the Endocrine Society offers a website with general information on endocrinology fellowship training.

 This podcast from the Endocrine Society features various leading experts in endocrinology.
 This can be listened to during your commute to work or on days when reading fatigue sets in.
 Available on both Google music and Apple iTunes.

 This is a free podcast from The Lancet (Diabetes and Endocrinology) Journal.
 It also features leading experts in the field of endocrinology discussing landmark clinical trials.
 It can be streamed from the Apple iTunes app.